ShishupalRajpurohit/Walmart-Data-Analysis-by-MySQL/README.md

 For the rest of the code, check the [Solution_SQL_Queries.sql](https://github.com/ShishupalRajpurohit/Walmart-Data-Analysis-by-MySQL/blob/main/SQL%20Data%20Analysis/Solution_SQL%20_Queries.sql) file

+#in SQL some datatypes limits increased for better use only
 ```sql
 #dropping database initially if exists
 #drop database if exists salesdatawalmart;